buildit/calculator-assignment/README.md

 Your service will not need to implement the calculation itself, for this a calculator service is provided via a docker image.
 Your service will use the calculator and will aggregate results per day.

+Please host your completed example at a publically available git URL -- you can use a public GitHub repository for this.

 ## Calculator Service
 This service is provided to you via a docker image.
 It has only one endpoint which is described [here](calculator-service.yml).